 We do not expect the adoption of this standard to materially impact our future statements of operations, total assets, or cash flows.
 We will transition to the new standard using the modified retrospective method.
 Under the modified retrospective method, there will be an adjustment to our January 1, 2018, equity for the cumulative effect of existing contracts.
 2017 and earlier years will be presented under legacy GAAP.
-2018 will be presented under the new standard and legacy GAAP.
+2018 will be presented under the new standard for existing and new contracts.
+The footnotes will disclose existing and new contracts under both the new standard and legacy GAAP.